psmay/stepmania/src/arch/InputHandler/InputHandler_SextetStream.md

     InputDrivers=X11,SextetStreamFromSelectFile
     SextetStreamInputFilename=Data/StepMania-Input-SextetStream.in

-(This also keeps X11-based keyboard input enabled.
-The X11 part can be removed later after setting up input mappings, if desired.)
+(This also keeps the default keyboard input enabled.
+The `X11` part can be removed later after setting up input mappings, if desired.
+For Mac OS X, replace `X11` with `HID`.)

 Create the FIFO: